HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Battery Life

 This is the Latitude’s strongest card.
-Dell rates it at 12+ hours, and real-world testing confirms 10-12 hours of productivity use.
-The Latitude’s larger battery and IPS display (lower power than OLED in mixed use) give it a decisive edge.
+Dell rates it at 12+ hours, and I consistently got 10-12 hours of productivity use.
+The larger battery and IPS display (which draws less power than OLED in mixed use) give it a clear edge.

-The Spectre x360 14 manages 8-9 hours.
-Excellent for its class, but the Latitude outlasts it by 2-3 hours consistently.
+The Spectre x360 14 got me 8-9 hours.
+Excellent for its class, but the Latitude outlasted it by 2-3 hours every single day.

 Winner: Dell Latitude 9450.
 Dominant battery life advantage.